Hotta Masayasu (Viscount): Biography

 In December 1878, Hotta was elected to a seat in the Tokyo Prefectural Assembly from Asasuka Ward (now part of Taitō, Tokyo), becoming Chairman of the Assembly in March 1879.
 In January 1880, he became head of Akasaka Ward (now part of Minato, Tokyo) and in June 1881, he became head of Shitaya Ward (now part of Taitō, Tokyo) followed by Fukawaga Ward (now part of Kōtō, Tokyo) in August of the same year.
 In July 1884, he was awarded the kazoku peerage title of shishaku (viscount).
 He was president of the Chikuhō Railway (筑豊鉄道, Chikuhō Tetsudō), a local railway line which operated in Fukuoka prefecture from 1891 to 1897.

 In July 1890, Hotta became a member of the House of Peers in the new Diet of Japan.
-On 25 March 1908 he joined the 1st Saionji administration as Minister of Communications, but was forced to resign with the collapse of the Saionji administration in July of the same year.
+On 25 March 1908 he joined the First Saionji Cabinet as Minister of Communications, but was forced to resign with the collapse of the Saionji Cabinet in July of the same year.